AriFordsham/GHCWiki/commentary/rts/haskell-execution/pointer-tagging.md

 - If the object is a **constructor**, the tag bits contain the *constructor tag*, if the number of constructors in the datatype is less than 4 (less than 8 on a 64-bit platform).
-If the number of constructors in the datatype is equal to or more than 4 (resp 8), then the first three tags represent a constructor, with the highest tag indicating that the constructor tag must be extracted from the constructor's info table instead.
+If the number of constructors in the datatype is equal to or more than 4 (resp 8), then the highest tag value indicates that the constructor tag must be extracted from the constructor's info table.
+The other tag values work the same as for small families (representing the constructor tag).
+  See the table below under `Tagging of large and small  families` for an example.

 - If the object is a **function**, the tag bits contain the *arity* of the function, if the arity fits in the tag bits.